History of the Student Government Association of Western Kentucky University

 On April 7, 1992, the Associated Students voted to change its name to the Student Government Association.
 The name change was approved in an April 14 student referendum and became effective in fall 1992.
 After the Constitutional Convention of 2004, the Student Government Association had several major changes.
 Today, unlike when first founded, there are three branches, as well as a pool of students coming from the body as a whole rather than a certain constituency.
 The branches today are the Executive Cabinet, the Senate, and the Judicial Council.
 The SGA is governed by its Constitution and By-Laws.
 With the new constitution, all members of the student body are members of the Student Government Association and have the right to vote in SGA elections.

-The Executive Cabinet is composed of a President (who serves as Student Regent to the WKU Board of Regents, and serves as Student Body President), Executive Vice President (Who serves on the Student Life Foundation, and serves as Student Body Vice President), Administrative Vice President, Chief of Staff, Director of Academic and Student Affairs, Director of Public Relations, and the Director of Information Technology.
-The President, Executive Vice President, and Administrative Vice President are elected by the student body each spring; the other positions are chosen by the President after their election.
+The Executive Cabinet is composed of a President (who serves as Student Regent to the WKU Board of Regents, and serves as Student Body President), Student Body Vice President (who serves on the Student Life Foundation), Chief Financial Officer (who serves on the Budget Executive Committee), Chief of Staff, and the Chief Communications Officer.
+The President, Student Body Vice President, and Chief Financial Officer are elected by the student body each spring; the other positions are chosen by the President after their election.
 The Speaker of the Senate, who is the leader of the Senate, serves as an ex-officio member of the Executive Cabinet.

 The Student Senate is composed of student senators, the Secretary of the Senate, the parliamentarian, and its leader, the Speaker of the Senate.
 The Senate meets weekly and discusses legislation in the forms of bills and resolutions in the standing and ad hoc committees.
 There are seven standing committees, which each have a chairman, vice-chairman, and secretary.
 Those committees are Student Experience and Enrollment, Campus Improvements and Sustainability, Legislative Operations, Outreach and Student Experience, Diversity, Equity, and Inclusion, Student Mental Health and Well-being, and Community Relations (formed in 2022).
 Each committee meets weekly to discuss and create legislation.